pluralsight-camel/fundamentals-of-integration-with-apache-camel/demos/module-2/module-2-demo.md

 15. I'll enter some text and should see the message get repeated back to me.
 16. Once I hit enter, the message was streamed into my route, the processor added the text you said and then the route output the full message back to system out.
 17. As a last step, I'll hit control c and terminate the route.
 Here the log shows that Camel has successfully stopped the route.
 18. I chose this type of route because I thought it was better than the traditional hello world example.
 If you'd like to do some additional exploration, try extending this example to behave like a CLI would.
 For instance, have your processor check the type of command entered and respond appropriately.
-19. That concludes the demo.
-Let's wrap up with a summary of this first module.
+19. Let's revisit some of the concepts I introduced in this route.